-The defence ministry said the assault had been aimed at the Ariana.
+The Defense ministry said the assault had been aimed at the Ariana.

 In southern Afghanistan, a roadside bomb killed eight women, two children and an elderly man travelling in a minivan in southern Kandahar province on Tuesday, a spokesman for the Kandahar government said.

-(This story was refiled to say that U.S. envoy had been due to meet reporters at embassy, and not at the palace, in third paragraph)
+(U.S. envoy had been due to meet reporters at embassy, not at the palace, paragraph 3)